NetworkTheoryAppliedResearchInstitute/aol/README.md

 - Cooperate on shared projects (extending life, consciousness, and complexity)
 - Respect boundaries while building bridges

-### Not measured by: Converting people to this specific metaphysical framework
-### Measured by: Enabling practical cooperation despite metaphysical differences
+**Not measured by**: Converting people to this specific metaphysical framework **Measured by**: Enabling practical cooperation despite metaphysical differences <br>

 ## Reading Guide
 ### For First-Time Readers

-Start with these three documents:
+Start with these three documents: <br>
-**What is Light?** - Establishes the foundational concept and demonstrates why light serves as an optimal translation key across domains
+- **What is Light?** - Establishes the foundational concept and demonstrates why light serves as an optimal translation key across domains
-**Energy-Centered Biblical Worldview** - Provides side-by-side comparison showing how traditional Christian concepts translate into energy-based interpretations
+- **Energy-Centered Biblical Worldview** - Provides side-by-side comparison showing how traditional Christian concepts translate into energy-based interpretations
-**Project Core** - Offers comprehensive overview of methodology, terminology translations, and engagement protocols
+- **Project Core** - Offers comprehensive overview of methodology, terminology translations, and engagement protocols

 ### For Theological Engagement